 I was injured because of a defect in my bicycle.
 Do I have a case?

 Yes.
-If you were injured because of a defective product or a defective component on your bicycle, you might have a products liability case against the manufacturer.
-This could be from a defective frame, an improper set up, or a bad welding job or metal failure.
-If you suspect a defective component or product caused you bicycle accident, it is very important to preserve the bicycle and all the parts.
-These will be important evidence in your legal case and you attorney will want to have the appropriate experts examine them without any alteration to their condition.
+If you were injured because of a defective product or a defective component on your bicycle, you might have a product liability case against the manufacturer.
+This could be from a defective frame, an improper setup, a bad welding job, or metal failure.
+If you suspect a defective component or product caused your bicycle accident, it is very important to preserve the bicycle and all the parts.
+These will be important evidence in your legal case and your attorney will want to have the appropriate experts examine them without any alteration to their condition.

-Do I have a bicycle accident case if I was partially at fault?
+Do I have a bicycle crash case if I was partially at fault?

 Maybe.
 You might still have a case even if you were partially at fault.
-Colorado applies pro-rata, or comparative fault, when more than one person is responsible for a bicycle accident.
+Colorado applies pro-rata, or comparative fault when more than one person is responsible for a bicycle crash.
 A jury can assign a percentage of total fault to different parties, with the total equaling 100%.
-In Colorado, if you are 50% or more at-fault, you will not be able to recover for your injuries.
-E.g., say you were involved in a bicycle accident where you had $100,000.00 in medical expenses and a jury determined that you were 30% at-fault while another driver was 70% at-fault.
-In this scenario you would be able to recover $70,000.00 from the negligent driver.
-However, if the jury decided you and the other driver were both equally 50% at-fault, you would not be able to recover anything.
+In Colorado, if you are 50% or more at fault, you will not be able to recover for your injuries.
+E.g., say you were involved in a bicycle crash where you had $100,000.00 in medical expenses and a jury determined that you were 30% at-fault while another driver was 70% at-fault.
+In this scenario, you would be able to recover $70,000.00 from the negligent driver.
+However, if the jury decided you and the other driver were both equally 50% at fault, you would not be able to recover anything.